rebeccapeltz/recipe-generator/README.md

 The image along with the recipe is helpful as it's a visual cue that the food description has been interpretted correctly.

+Buttons to print and try again will be enabled once the text and image of a recipe has been completed.

 ![Recipe Generator](./sample.png)

 ## Models Used